gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 ```
 #### Naïve method
 For naïve method, simply set all forecasts to be the value of the last observation.
 This method works remarkably well for many
 economic and financial time series.
+Because a naïve forecast is optimal when data follow a random walk, these are also called
+*random walk forecasts.*
 ```
 naive(y, h)
 rwf(y, h) # Equivalent alternative